infiniflow/infinity/docs/references/pysdk_api_reference.md

 #### conflict_type: `ConflictType`, *Optional*

-Conflict policy in `enum` for handling situations when a table with the same name exists.
+Conflict policy in `enum` for handling situations where a table with the same name exists.
   - `Error`: Raise an error if a table with the same name exists.
   - `Ignore`: Ignore the table creation requrest and keep the table with the same name as-is.
   - `Replace`: Drop the existing table and create a new one.